valeriangalliat/blog/public/2016/03/looking-back-at-2015.md

 week.

 I spent most of my day in IKEA, and the whole evening building all the furniture.
-I can say this is *definitely* not my area of expertise nor an enjoyable hobby for me.
+This is *definitely* not my area of expertise nor an enjoyable hobby for me.

 I now live with 4 awesome roommates in a beautiful apartment, with 5 rooms, two bathrooms, a BBQ, and even the luxury of a dishwasher!